hi-names-nat/acmougda/README.md

 3. [Install Vulkan](https://www.vulkan.lunarg.com/sdk/home) from the LunarG installer.
 It can go anywhere.
 After it's installed, run the included 'vkcube' example to ensure that it works correctly.
 It should look like the below.
     <img src="https://vulkan-tutorial.com/images/cube_demo.png">
 4. [Install GLFW](https://www.glfw.org/download.html) using the 64-bit Windows binaries.
-In the download archive, open the `lib-mingw-w64` folder and copy the contents into `acmougda/libwin64` The headers are already included.
+In the download archive, select the `lib-mingw-w64` and `vc-2022` folder and copy them into `acmougda/libwin64` The headers are already included.
 5. Target CmakeLists.
 Open `CMakeLists.txt` and find the line that reads '`set(VULKAN_SDK_PATH "C:/VulkanSDK/1.3.239.0")`'.
 Change the directory to wherever you installed Vulkan.
 6. Run CMake and build!